Art in the Park

 Part of the Home Again exhibition, debuting 2024, This is NOT a Refuge (2018) by Pakistan-born, Indianapolis-based artist Anila Quayyum Agha reflects on the loss and displacement experienced by refugees from various regions of the world.
 With Agha’s signature laser-etched floral patterning inspired by Islamic art and architecture, the work is both perceptually soothing and conceptually challenging.
 Visitors may sit on a bench inside the white filigree house-shaped structure and listen to recordings of over a dozen immigrants and refugees living in Indianapolis.
 They share stories that provide hope or humor within cultural differences, while others illustrate the reality of living within a system where the cards are stacked against them.
 These experiences are woven into a looping bed of sounds, instruments, and voices, representing the millions of immigrants who have shared in the journey to safety and relocation.

 Artwork credit: Anila Quayyum Agha (Pakistani-American, b.
-1965), Installation view at the Philbrook Museum of Art of This is NOT a Refuge, 2018, laser cut, powder coated, aluminum steel plate, 12 × 10 × 8 ft. with a 4 × 18 ft. wood bench inside.
-The Virginia B. Fairbanks Art & Nature Park, On loan from the artist. © Anila Quayyum Agha.
-Photo courtesy of the artist.
+1965), This is NOT a Refuge, 2018, laser cut, powder coated, aluminum steel plate, 12 × 10 × 8 ft. with a 4 × 18 ft. wood bench inside.
+The Virginia B. Fairbanks Art & Nature Park at Newfields, On loan from the artist. © Anila Quayyum Agha.

 ARTWORK ON VIEW: